-(CNN) -- Here's a look at what you need to know about Mad Cow Disease, a transmissible fatal brain disease found in cattle.
+Here’s a look at Mad Cow Disease, a fatal brain disease found in cattle.

 The official name of mad cow disease is bovine spongiform encephalopathy (BSE).
 BSE lesions are characterized by sponge-like changes seen under an ordinary microscope.